Lighthouses of Indonesia: Southern Sumatra

 * Pulau Tikus (3?)

 Date unknown (station established 1883).
 Active; focal plane 33 m (108 ft); white light, 5 s on, 5 s off.
 30 m (98 ft) tapered square skeletal tower with gallery, painted white, centered on a square 1-story keeper's house.
-Edy Prayekno has an excellent aerial photo, Bayu Plundu has a 2018 photo, Afif Afandi has a 2019 closeup, a page for the island has several photos and Google has a satellite view.
+Edy Prayekno's 2017 aerial photo is at right, Bayu Plundu has a 2018 photo, a page for the island has several photos, and Google has a satellite view.
 Forand has a distant postcard view of what is believed to be the second tower.
 The light station is reported to be staffed.
 Note: There is another Pulau Tikus lighthouse in West Malaysia.
 Located on a tiny island about 10 km (6 mi) southwest of Bengkulu; boat transportation to the island can be hired in Bengkulu.
 Accessible only by boat.
 Site open, apparently it is possible to climb the tower.
 ARLHS IDO-254; Admiralty Q0884; NGA 23104.

 North Bengkulu Regency Lighthouse